ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 {: #manage-block-storage-vol-UI}
 {: ui}

 Use the UI to manage your {{site.data.keyword.block_storage_is_short}} volumes.
-In the console, you can complete the following actions.
+In the console, you can complete the following actions:

 * Detach a volume from a virtual server instance.
 * Transfer a volume from one instance to another.
 * Attach a previously attached {{site.data.keyword.block_storage_is_short}} data volume.
 * Rename a {{site.data.keyword.block_storage_is_short}} volume.
 * Add user tags to a {{site.data.keyword.block_storage_is_short}} volume.
+* Adjust the IOPS of a data volume.
+For more information, see [Adjusting IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops).
+* Increase the capacity of a volume.
+For more information, see [Increasing capacity of a data volume](/docs/vpc?topic=vpc-expanding-block-storage-volumes) and [Increasing capacity of a boot volume](/docs/vpc?topic=vpc-resize-boot-volumes).
 * Delete a {{site.data.keyword.block_storage_is_short}} data volume.

 ### Detaching a {{site.data.keyword.block_storage_is_short}} volume from a virtual server instance